In order to safely remove USB in Windows you can enable the Quick Removal feature in Device Manager

 Insert your portable USB drive into a free USB port.
-If you have USB 3 Super-Speed port (inside blue coloured) use this in preference to get a much faster backup.
+If you have USB 3 port (marked SS Super-Speed and blue inside) use this in preference to a USB 2 port to get a much faster backup.